fguillen/BBAssetsUpload/server/README.md

 # BBAssetsUpload API JSON Server

-This is a very simple server just to try the functionalities of the JS Plugin BBAssetsUpload
+This is a very simple server just to check the functionalities of the JS Plugin [BBAssetsUpload](https://github.com/fguillen/BBAssetsUpload)

 ## Install & Play